S-Spektrum-M/Stocks/README.md

     pip install redis
 ```

-- Add your robinhood email and password to `auth.py`
+- Add your Robinhood email and password to auth.py.

 ## How it works